autumnai/leaf/README.md

 portability to deep learning.
 Leaf is lean and tries to introduce minimal technical debt to your stack.

-Leaf is a few months old, but thanks to its architecture and Rust it's already one of the fastest Machine Intelligence Frameworks in the world.
+Leaf is a few months old, but thanks to its architecture and Rust already one of the fastest Machine Intelligence Frameworks in the world.

 <div align="center">